esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 Notes:
-(1) setting a sleep time of 0 for Deep Sleep turns off the RTC, requiring an external RESET to wake it (2) due to a bug in SDK 2, the minimum current will never be less than 2 mA and is frequently 15 mA between DTIM beacons
+(1) setting a sleep time of 0 for Deep Sleep turns off the RTC, requiring an external RESET to wake it

+(2) due to a bug in SDK 2, the minimum current will never be less than 2 mA and is frequently 15 mA between DTIM beacons

-I haven't verified the Average Current with different DTIM settings.
-I expect the numbers above aren't realistic.
-All of the currents listed in this README are for the ESP8266 chip.
-Modules that have voltage regulators, USB chips or other hardware will draw more.
+The Average Current with different DTIM settings is unverified, and will likely be higher in a real-world environment.
+All of the currents listed in this README are for the ESP8266 chip only.
+Modules that have voltage regulators, USB chips, LEDs or other hardware will draw additional current.

 ---